MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/customize-http-security-headers-ad-fs.md

 To better understand a CORS request, the following scenario walks through an instance where a single page application (SPA) needs to call a web API with a different domain.
 Further, consider that both SPA and API are configured on AD FS 2019 and AD FS has CORS enabled.
 AD FS can identify CORS headers in the HTTP request, validate header values, and include appropriate CORS headers in the response.
 For details on how to enable and configure CORS on AD FS 2019, see [CORS Customization section](#cors-customization).
 The following sample flow walks you through the scenario:

-1. User accesses SPA through client browser and is redirected to AD FS auth endpoint for authentication.
+1. A user accesses SPA through client browser and is redirected to AD FS auth endpoint for authentication.
 Since SPA is configured for implicit grant flow, the request returns an Access + ID token to the browser after successful authentication.
 2. After user authentication, the front-end JavaScript included in SPA makes a request to access the web API.
 The request is redirected to AD FS with following headers:
     - Options – describes the communication options for the target resource.
     - Origin – includes the origin of the web API.